 Unlike Google, people typically go to Amazon for one reason—to buy stuff!

 On Google, the search queries range from “what’s the circumference of the globe?” to “monkey throwing poop video.”
 It could be a question, a specific video, resource, or product—anything really.

 Because the searches are for such broad reasons, Google search data should be treated very differently from Amazon search data.
-It’s not safe to assume that a search for “wooden spatula” means that person wants to buy a wooden spatula, maybe they want a DIY make-your-own spatula video.
-Maybe they just want to look at pictures of wooden spatulas, maybe they want to know if they are safe for cooking at high temperatures.
+It’s not safe to assume that a search for “wooden spatula” means that a person wants to buy a wooden spatula; maybe they want a DIY make-your-own spatula video.
+Maybe they just want to look at pictures of wooden spatulas, or maybe they just want to know if they are safe for cooking at high temperatures.

 How This Affects Amazon Sellers

 Many of the Amazon keyword tools out there use Google, Bing, or other search engine data to give you search volume estimates of Amazon keywords.
 You should see by now why this is a problem.
 The only data that matters is real Amazon shoppers searching for keyword phrases and buying through those keyword phrases.
 Period.